-What would have a 100K USD, EUR or local currency investment returned to an investor in 2018 if he or she would have invested in one of the Asia-Pacific equity markets?
-In our regular snapshot, we rank the performance of Asia-Pacific’s stock markets on a USD, EUR, and local currency basis.
+What would have a 100K USD, EUR, or local currency investment returned to an investor in 2019 if he or she would have invested in one of the Asia-Pacific equity markets?
+In our regular snapshot, we rank the performance of Asia-Pacific’s stock market indices on a USD, EUR, and local currency basis.

-The highest returns with 6 and 5 percent would have made a local investor with Indian and New Zealand stocks in 2018.
-Continue reading “What a 100K Investment in Asia Pacific Returned in 2018”
+The highest returns with 34 percent would have made a EUR based investor with New Zealand stocks in 2019.
+Continue reading “What a 100K Investment in Asia Pacific Returned in 2019”

-Time flies.
-Only three months left until year end.
-Time again for our quarterly resume and outlook for the Asia-Pacific stock markets for the remaining period.
+Three more months until year-end.
+Time for our quarterly resume and outlook for the Asia-Pacific stock markets for the remaining period.
 October is known as the month with the highest volatility in the year.
-November and December, on the other hand, are often well performing months due to the tendency of a year-end rally.
-Continue reading “APAC Market Performance – Time To Invest In Fallen Angels?”
+November and December, on the other hand, are mostly well-performing months due to the tendency for a year-end rally.
+Continue reading “APAC Markets: Double-Digit Gains Despite Many Uncertainties”